shrutibits93/ai-resume-assisstant/README.md

     2. Prompts and LLM process the input and based on the job tailore the resume
     3. User provided with where the resume was weak and what keywords need to be included for better alignement and also provided with a final tailored resume
     4. User can react by liking or unliking the output.
-    5. Use can choose to re-input the aligned version and LLM can further improve this.
+    5. User can choose to re-input the aligned version and LLM can further improve this.

     The UI ensures that users have control on what resume they like and want to use and how much they want to rely on AI.
 The AI only provide suggestions.